MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/warehouse-how-to-put-items-away-with-inventory-put-aways.md

 ---
-title: How to Put Items Away with Inventory Put-aways | Microsoft Docs
+title: How to Put Items Away with Stock Put-aways
-description: When your location is setup to require put-away processing but not receive processing, you use the **Inventory Put-away** document to record and post put-away and receipt information for your source documents.
-The inbound source document can be a purchase order, a sales return order, an inbound transfer order, or a production order whose output is ready for put-away.
+description: Read about how to use the Stock Put-away document to record and post put-away and receipt information for your source documents.
 author: SorenGP
 ms.service: dynamics365-business-central
 ms.topic: conceptual